 Breakthrough Cancer Research is an Irish medical research charity focused on cancer.
 We work to significantly impact the number of children and adults who can survive this disease.
-We invest in world-class research in Ireland to impact the quality of life for cancer patients and save lives.
+We invest in world-class research in Ireland to impact the quality of life for people with cancer and save lives.
 We are particularly focused on improving outcomes for those cancers, which are poorly served by current treatment options.

 Our focus is on:

-Funding world-class cancer research into poor prognosis cancers, which are poorly served by current treatment options
+- Funding world-class cancer research into poor prognosis cancers, which are poorly served by current treatment options

-Facilitating collaboration between scientists and clinicians across Ireland and Internationally
+- Facilitating collaboration between scientists and clinicians across Ireland and Internationally